What is in this leaflet?

 - you have moderate to severe liver or kidney disease.

-Do not take SOZOL in combination with atazanavir (an anti-viral medication).
+Do not take SOZOL in combination with atazanavir or nelfinavir (an anti-viral medication).

 If you are not sure whether you should start taking SOZOL alone or SOZOL in combination with antibiotics, talk to your doctor.